 - Relief - How thick or thin is the inclusion?

 - Nature - What type of inclusion is it?

-Clarity grades range from flawless for a perfectly clean diamond even under a 10-power microscope to an I3 stone where the diamond is so full of inclusions it is both ugly and breakable.
+Diamond Clarity grading scale ranges from flawless for a perfectly clean diamond under a 10-power microscope to an Included 3 stone where the diamond is so full of inclusions it is both ugly and breakable.
 The cleaner the diamond the rarer and more expensive it will be.